 Why Businesses Need Marketing Qualified Leads

 In marketing and sales, we’re always on the lookout for leads.
 However, not all leads are created equal.
 Leads that have the biggest impact on your bottom line are Marketing Qualified Leads (MQLs).
-But what exactly are they and what makes them so special?
+But what exactly are they, and what makes them so unique?

 In this article, we’ll give you the low-down on what MQLs are and where you can find them.